 Cooperation with other relevant legal instruments

 At the 2014 and 2013 Protocol V Conference, High Contracting Parties agreed to "continue to exchange practical experiences and lessons learnt with other relevant international legal instruments".
 Two highly relevant instruments are the Convention on Anti-personnel Landmines and Convention on Cluster Munitions.
 Set out below is the latest news on these two Conventions.

 Convention on Anti-personnel Landmines

 The Convention on the Prohibition of the Use, Stockpiling, Production and Transfer or Anti-Personnel Mines and on their Destruction (otherwise known as the Anti-personnel Landmine Convention (APLC)) was the first instrument to seek assistance for the victims resulting from the use of a particular weapon.
 The APLC contains similar provisions as Protocol V on victim assistance.

 At the First Review Conference of the APLC, States Parties agreed on matters such as the definitions of who is a ‘victim’ and what is ‘victim assistance’.
-The Nairobi Action Plan 2005 – 2009: Ending the suffering caused by anti-personnel mines determined that the ‘States Parties will enhance the care, rehabilitation and reintegration efforts’ through action steps addressed to affected, donor and all other States.
-At the Second Review Conference for the APLC, States Parties agreed to the Cartagena Action Plan 2010 – 2014: Ending the suffering caused by anti-personnel mines, which set out 14 comprehensive steps to be taken on victim assistance.
+The Nairobi Action Plan 2005-2009: Ending the suffering caused by anti-personnel mines determined that the ‘States Parties will enhance the care, rehabilitation and reintegration efforts’ through action steps addressed to affected, donor and all other States.
+At the Second Review Conference for the APLC, States Parties agreed to the Cartagena Action Plan 2010-2014: Ending suffering by anti-personnel mines, which set out 14 comprehensive steps to be taken on victim assistance.
 The Third Review Conference adopted the Maputo Action Plan, which called for States Parties to assess the needs of victims, implementation and monitoring of measurable objectives to assist victims, enhance the relevant legal and policy frameworks, enhance the accessibility of services to victims, ensure the full inclusion and participation of victims in matters that affect them, and all States Parties are tasked to raise awareness of victims' rights.

 Anti-Personnel Mine Ban Convention Implementation Support Unit ‘Five key examples of the role of mine action in integrating victim assistance into broader frameworks’ (2014) Publications about the Convention